mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 Necessary APIs and functions to control a Hero black 5 or 6 from3DR Solo app or Solex

-Note: Work in progress, currently the git only contains the Arduino sketch Requres an wifi capable Arduino such as the MKR1000
+Note: Work in progress, currently the git only contains the Arduino sketch Requires an wifi capable Arduino such as the MKR1000